Addiction Treatment

 What Does Suboxone Do to You Mentally?

-The effects of Suboxone vary from person to person, but it can alleviate anxiety and depression to promote more emotional stability.[10]
+The effects of Suboxone vary person to person, but it can alleviate anxiety and depression to promote more emotional stability.[10]
 Some studies suggest that long-term Suboxone use can have the opposite effect, however, causing numbness and a lack of awareness of emotions like happiness, sadness, and anger.[11]

 Does Suboxone Help with Anxiety?